-To cover more of the political discourse of social innovation and gender equality, and in order to tease out connections between government branches and levels, this paper draws upon material from the Swedish innovation agency (Vinnova), the main government agency responsible for carrying out the Strategy.
+To cover more of the political discourse of social innovation and gender equality, and in order to tease out connections between government branches and levels, this paper draws upon material from Vinnova, the main government agency responsible for carrying out the Strategy.
 This material consists of text from Vinnova’s webpage about social innovation and gender equality: the agency’s government assignments regarding social innovation and gender equality, and its own definition and description of these areas and how the government assignment transforms into calls for funding.
 Additionally, the empirical material for this study includes descriptions of projects funded by Vinnova as a direct result of the governmental strategy.
 The selection of such projects was rendered from three different calls for funding.
-The first call was extensive, targeting “more established innovation promotors aiming at creating better conditions for social innovations” (Vinnova, 2020, call 1, 11 projects in total).
-The other two calls were open to “social entrepreneurs or intrapreneurs in new or established business, idea-driven organisations or the public sector” (Vinnova, 2020, calls 2 and 3, 10+10 projects).
-Calls 2 and 3 focused on “developing and testing solutions that address social needs in a new way and contribute to positive social progress” (Vinnova, 2020, calls 2 and 3).
+The first call was extensive, targeting ‘more established innovation promotors aiming at creating better conditions for social innovations’ (Vinnova, 2020, call 1, 11 projects in total).
+The other two calls were open to ‘social entrepreneurs or intrapreneurs in new or established business, idea-driven organizations or the public sector’ (Vinnova, 2020, calls 2 and 3, 10+10 projects).
+Calls 2 and 3 focused on ‘developing and testing solutions that address social needs in a new way and contribute to positive social progress’ (Vinnova, 2020, calls 2 and 3).
 In total, 31 descriptions of funded projects are included in the study.
 These descriptions were written by the project owners themselves and are on average 1.5 pages long, consisting of a description of the project’s aim and goal, the expected effects and results, and planned set-up and implementation.
 By combining this variety of material, a broad collection of texts embodying the discourse of social innovation and its intertwining with gender equality has been gathered, from the general strategic level down to particular social innovation projects converting the strategic goals of social innovation and gender equality into practice.
 This material provides information about articulations of the social innovation discourse from government level down to the businesses of social entrepreneurs.

 Analytical framework